infokin/eslint-config/README.md

 This step is **not optional**.

-After extending from one of the provided ESLint configurations, you can add and override your project specific ESLint rules inside the `overrides` block.
+After extending from one of the provided ESLint configurations, you can add and override your project specific ESLint rules, preferably inside the `overrides` block.

 ## Development

 The `package.json` file provides two scripts:

 `lint` - this is used to check the code style for project related files (i.e. without linting the tests for the configurations)

 `test` - runs linting only for the tests to see whether the configurations work as intended